-Yoga therapy is an ancient practice that has evolved to be versatile and effective in the modern world.
+Yoga therapy is an ancient practice that has evolved to be a versatile and effective tool in modern society.
 Yoga provides mental, physical, and spiritual health benefits for people of all ages through poses, breathing exercises, postures, guided imagery, and breathing exercises.
 Your instructor will help you find poses that are both physically challenging but also easy on your body so it doesn’t seem too intense.

 While you practice improving your movements, your thought process often leads to insightful discussions about life’s challenges and opportunities.
 Many times new issues to discuss in counseling will surface as you go through your movements.